 Detox to End Your Drug or Alcohol Abuse

 If you have suffered drug or alcohol abuse for a long period of time and need help ending your addiction, you need support from a licensed and accredited detox center.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides this medically supervised detox, so you do not stand alone on your journey to sobriety.
-Serenity House Detox programs include:
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides this medically supervised detox, so you do not stand alone on your journey to sobriety.
+Serenity House Detox & Recovery programs include:

 - Inpatient detox

 - Cognitive behavioral therapy

 - Medical detox